(hye'' droe mor' fone)

 - decreased sexual desire

-Hydromorphone may cause other side effects.
-Call your doctor if you have any unusual problems while you are taking this medication.
+Hydromorphone suppositories may cause other side effects.
+Call your doctor if you have any unusual problems while you are using this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ( Web Site ) or by phone (1-800-332-1088).